 My family has a bit of an obsession with all things space.
 Yours, too?!
 My 7 year old says he wants to be a space scientist when he grows up.
 He has received a lot of space toys and gifts in the past few years.
 It can be difficult to find new and exciting (and good) space themed toys when you already have so many.
 Don’t worry I’m here to help you out.
 If you are looking for gifts for your future astronaut or fellow space enthusiast, then you are in the right place!
-Affiliate links are included in this post.
+I get commissions for purchases made through affiliate links in this post.

 Space Toys and Gifts for Kids